cstohlmann/oea-hybrid-engagement-package/data/readme.md

 ## SIS Data
 School Information System data is fundamental when considering hybrid engagement.
 This packages leans on the SIS data connecting students to the classes they are taking, as well as the school(s) in which they attend.

-The following roster tables were aggregated to achieve a single student-fact table, from the [Microsoft Education Insights module test data](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Education_Insights/test_data):
+The following roster tables were aggregated to achieve a single student-fact table, from the [Microsoft Education Insights module test data](https://github.com/microsoft/OpenEduAnalytics/tree/main/modules/module_catalog/Microsoft_Education_Insights/test_data).
+Below indicates which tables are used in this package.
+ * Inights Roster Tables:
+      * AADUser: contains data of people within the education system,
+      * AADUserPersonMapping: contains data of mapping AADUser table to the Insights Person table,
       * Person: contains data of the people within the education system,
       * PersonOrganizationRole: contains data of the mapping from person to organization,
       * Organization: contains data of the schools within the education system, and
       * RefDefinition: contains data of the coded for student grade and other useful codes.

 ## Attendance Data